lit/lit.dev/packages/lit-dev-content/site/docs/v3/tools/testing.md

 ## Using WebdriverIO

-[WebdriverIO](https://webdriver.io) is a good alternative for your component or end-to-end tests.
+[WebdriverIO](https://webdriver.io) is a good option for your component or end-to-end tests.
 It has very compelling advantages like support for [mocking](https://webdriver.io/docs/component-testing/mocking) and [code coverage](https://webdriver.io/docs/component-testing/coverage) reporting.

 You can set up WebdriverIO in your project via: